 Penalty for Not Filing Taxes: The Failure to File Penalty

-Of the approximately 140 different penalties that the IRS has to choose from, the failure-to-file penalty is one the harshest and most common.
-The IRS failure-to-file penalty charges a monthly penalty of 10 times more than the failure-to-pay-penalty and is intended to discourage those who owe taxes from hiding from the IRS and encourage them to come forward, file their taxes and work with the IRS to pay back the taxes they owe, even if they’re unable to pay in full.
+Of the approximately 140 different penalties that the IRS has to choose from, the failure-to-file penalty (FTF) is one of the harshest and most common.
+The IRS assess a penalty each month a tax return is not filed.
+This penalty is 10 times more than the failure-to-pay-penalty and is intended to discourage those who owe taxes from hiding from the IRS and encourage them to come forward, file their taxes and work with the IRS to pay back the taxes they owe, even if they’re unable to pay in full.

 How the Failure-to-File Penalty is Calculated

-The IRS has the power to reduce or eliminate the penalties charged against you – a process known as tax penalty abatement – as long as you submit the proper request.
+The IRS has the power to reduce or eliminate the penalties charged against you – a process known as tax penalty abatement.
 In fact, approximately 33% of all penalties that the IRS charges are later removed.
-It is not difficult to have penalties removed as long as you have “reasonable cause,” which in this case means that you have a valid excuse for not filing your taxes on time.
-The IRS accepts a broad range of excuses and evaluates each one on a case-by-case basis.
+It is difficult to have penalties removed for more than one year as you will need to have “reasonable cause,” which in this case means that you have a valid excuse for not filing your taxes on time.
+The IRS does offer first time abatements for the FTF, failure to pay and the failure to deposit penalties, but again this is for one year generally.
+The IRS accepts a broad range of excuses and evaluates each one on a case-by-case basis when it comes to including more than one year.

 There are a number of ways to file for penalty abatement and if you have been charged a significant amount of money in penalties, it is worth your while to look into whether or not you qualify.
 The IRS understands that certain circumstances arise to keep taxpayers from complying with the tax filing and payment deadlines.
 Penalties are automatically charged to anyone who is non-compliant but can be removed fairly easily with reasonable cause.